rigexpert/fobos-sdr/README.md

-# RigExpert Fobos SDR API
+# RigExpert Fobos SDR API example

 This is the Fobos SDR receiver host software API library and basic standalone test application.
 Extremely lightweight and easy to start.
 Full source code.